9 Things to Do When You Have High Energy Bills

 Extreme Weather is Out of Your Control

-The one thing that is out of your control when it comes to monthly energy bills is the weather.
-This is because around half of your bill is your heating and cooling costs.
+The one thing you can't control when it comes to monthly energy bills is the weather.
+This is because around half of your bill is for heating and cooling.

 Seal Leaks Around Doors and Windows